 Biology as an information science

-I've always felt a certain appeal toward understanding Biology and how it works - it's all around us yet other planets seem to be missing it.
+I've always felt an appeal toward understanding Biology and how it works.
+It's all around us here on earth, yet only here.
+Why?
 The basic code that guides it is simple enough - only 4 letters repeated in different sequences and read at different times - yet the complexity that emerges from reading those sequences is mind boggling.
+Also, there are reasons to believe that the basic ingredients of the TCA cycle that drives the "wheel of energy" of life are pretty much anywhere and easy to make provided that there's carbon, oxygen, nitrogen and hydrogen.

 Current Role: Director of Disruptive Technologies at Elsevier Labs (since Feb 2017)